tugboat/pakyow-web/manual/08 View Logic.markdown

 </div>

 A root view can also be changed, again causing the root view to be rebuilt:
+TODO: we need another name for the compiled view; too many references to root view

 <div class="code ruby">
 presenter.set_view('path/to/root_view.html')